 Brands and individuals can use image ads with links in their bios, or carousel ads that allow for swipe-able photos and options for clicking through to a website or making a purchase directly through the app.
 With a reach of nearly 850 million users, advertisers are taking advantage of access to a global target market, which is why advertising is where Instagram makes its money.

 The platform has evolved and grown year over year.
 Currently, nearly 200 million Instagram users will visit a business profile every day.
 That’s a lot of access to users and consumers.
 But it’s not just businesses that can make a killing on the app.
 Individuals and entrepreneurs can find their niche there too.
 Who is making money on Instagram?
 There are four main types of Insta earners:

 Do Instagram users get paid?
 The short answer is yes.
 But it’s really the influencers who make the big bucks.
 Instead of allocating a huge chunk of their marketing budget to billboard, radio, TV, and print ads, brands are paying people to reach their target market.
 Those people are called influencers.

-Getting paid as an influencer just for using Instagram is a bit of an art.
 The most obvious example is Kylie Jenner, who is the highest-paid influencer on social media, including Instagram.
 She and her sisters have changed the game when it comes to influencer marketing.
 But let’s be real, they are the exception, not the rule.
 They rake in upwards of $1 million or more per sponsored post.
-It’s truly mind boggling.
+It’s truly mind-boggling.
 Other celebrities, including supermodels like Bella Hadid and athletes like David Beckham, earn anywhere from $75,000 to nearly $1 million per post, depending on who it is and how many followers they have.

 How much can influencers make on social media?
 It depends.
 There is an estimated scale that looks something like this: